The Balfour Declaration is the epitome of the destructive and racist nature of British colonialism, writes Yasmeen Khan.

 The Balfour Declaration was made under the racist assumption that Arabs, Muslims and non-Europeans can be colonised and ruled over, and that they did not deserve the right to self- determination.
 It led to the dispossession of hundreds of thousands of people, to the creation of a refugee population now numbering over five million, and to a brutal occupation that continues to be supported and funded by European countries and the United States.

 During my time working in the West Bank and even when I have visited Gaza or refugee camps in Lebanon and Jordan, I always come across someone who raises the Balfour Declaration when they realise there are British people present.

 I have often joked back that being South Asian, I can’t be held to account and that we have our own grievances with British colonialism.
-In fact, I recently discovered that the infamous Sir Charles Tegart, who was responsible for violence against those fighting for India independence was later stationed in Palestine where he built forts to protect Britain’s interests, quell Arab dissent and house military personnel.
-These structures still exist and were used by both Jewish militias in the build up to an-Nakba.
+In fact, I recently discovered that the infamous Sir Charles Tegart, who was responsible for violence against those fighting for Indian independence, was later stationed in Palestine where he built forts to protect Britain’s interests, quell Arab dissent and house military personnel.
+These structures still exist and were used by both Jewish militias in the build up to the Nakba.

 From Native Americans, to Australian Aboriginals, from Palestine to India, there are broken treaties and discriminatory declarations that have been legally and morally adopted by colonisers to disenfranchise and oppress their colonial subjects with very little redress or recognition of the damage and injustice of such decisions.

 Any attempt to “celebrate” the Balfour Declaration is a slap in the face of every Palestinian, but is also hugely insulting to all those that have dealt with and continue to deal with the impact of European colonialism.